IuliaE98/Bug-Tracking-App/README.md

 # Bughunter

 This is a project to help you track your bugs in your project.
-It was made by Racoviță Iulia-Elena, Rotaru Malina-Petruta, Sfetcu Andreea, Sfîrloagă Bianca and Simioniuc Beatrice-Cătălina.

 # Technologies used
 Bughunter is using React.js for frontend and Express.js for backend.
 It's also using MySQL for the database and Sequelize as ORM.